CBDT extends date for Aadhaar-PAN linking till June 30

 The Central Board of Direct Taxation (CBDT) on Tuesday extended the last date for Aadhaar-PAN linking till June 30, as per an official order released by PTI.
 If one fails to link Aadhaar with PAN by the final deadline, he/she may not be able to get his/her tax returns processed by the tax department.
+The order said the deadline for PAN-Aadhaar linking for filing I-T returns is being extended after “consideration of the matter”.

-The government has already extended the deadline four times, from July 31 to August 5 to August 31 and then to March 31, 2018 due to difficulties faced by taxpayers while filing their income tax returns.
+The government has already extended the deadline four times, from July 31, 2017 to August 5 to August 31 and then to March 31, 2018 due to difficulties faced by taxpayers while filing their income tax returns.
+It is understood that the latest order by the Central Board of Direct Taxes (CBDT) has come in the backdrop of the Supreme Court, earlier this month, directing extension of the March 31 deadline for linking Aadhaar with various other services.

+The apex court ordered for the extension in the deadline till the five-judge constitution bench delivers its judgment on petitions challenging the validity of the biometric scheme and the enabling law.
+The government has now made quoting of Aadhaar mandatory for filing income tax returns (ITRs) as well as obtaining a new PAN.
+Section 139 AA (2) of the Income Tax Act says that every person having PAN as on July 1, 2017, and eligible to obtain Aadhaar, must intimate his Aadhaar number to the tax authorities.
+As per updated data till March 5, over 16.65 crore PANs, out of the total about 33 crore, have been linked with Aadhaar.

 It is fairly simple to link your Aadhaar with PAN card.
 Here is a quick guide: